-Listen directly on the FIRE Drill website OR play via your favorite podcast player.
+Listen directly on the FIRE Drill website.

 Don’t know how to listen to a podcast?
 Check out your phone’s podcast app.
 (It’s a purple app that comes with every iPhone and Google has a new podcast player too!)
 Search for “FIRE Drill” or click the links above.

 Do you have a goal to retire in your twenties or thirties?

 Latest posts by Millennial Boss

 - These 3 Courses in the Genius Bloggers Toolkit Make it Worth It - January 16, 2020